-- By submitting your script to the competition you grant permission for Webster University filmmaking camp organizers to produce a short film based on your work during its summer 2016 filmmaking camp, should the judges select your script as the winner.
+- By submitting your script to the competition, you grant permission for Webster University filmmaking camp organizers to produce a short film based on your work during its summer 2017 filmmaking camp, should the judges select your script as the winner.

-- The winning screenwriter will receive an iPad Mini, as well as the opportunity to attend the Webster University 2016 summer filmmaking camp at no charge.
+- The winning screenwriter will receive an iPad Mini, as well as the opportunity to attend the Webster University 2017 summer filmmaking camp at no charge.
 At the judges' discretion, they may award honorable mention to exceptional, non-winning screenplays.
-Writers of screenplays who earn honorable mention will receive a certificate.
+Writers of screenplays who earn honorable mention will receive a certificate acknowledging their accomplishment.

-- The script may be in any genre (e.g. horror, comedy, drama).
+- The script may be written in any genre (e.g. horror, comedy, drama).